junmokane/spatially-aware-transformer/README.md

 ## Room Ballet Multi-Task
 ### Dataset

-Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv).
+Dataset is available [here](https://drive.google.com/drive/folders/1COlErYgyL8wk1iseL23giedDSEbCfytv) in multi_tasks_dataset folder.
 It consists of dancers' dances and agent's trajectory.
 It also includes the memory index information for each strategy (FIFO, LIFO, MVFO, LVFO).
 If you want to generate the data by yourself, run the following command.
 ```
 python -m ballet_dataset.ballet_generate_v2
 ```